Obasan died the weekend before transfers.

 Kempner grunted his approval.

-Sunday afternoon, Thackeray and Tuckett taught two mediocre C-lessons and ran through an after-baptism questionnaire with Nobuko Watabe.
-The mission office had sent the material out a week before with specific demands.
+Sunday afternoon, Thackeray and Tuckett taught two mediocre C discussions and ran through an after-baptism questionnaire with Nobuko Watabe.

 "How did you first learn about the church?" was the last question.

-Back at the apartment, Thackeray filled out the rest of the after-baptism sheet from notes he had taken during the interview.
+Back at the apartment, Thackeray filled out the rest of the after-baptism sheet from the notes he’d taken during the interview.

 Tuckett opened the refrigerator door.
 "What are we going to have for dinner?"